 Training of transfer techniques, range of motion, inhibition and facilitating techniques.
-Training in the use of selfmaintenance skills and assistive devices.
+Training in the use of self-maintenance skills and assistive devices.
 Supervised work experience in a school, hospital or workshop servicing clients with developmental disabilities.

-Pre-reqs:

-And OTA124

-And OTA223 Can be Taken Concurrently

-And PTA226 Can be Taken Concurrently
+And OTA223 Can be Taken Concurrently And PTA226 Can be Taken Concurrently